tomakita/RetroCheck/src/graph/README.md

 - Associates generators with nodes, and constraint functions with edges.
 - Associates a data loader with each node, so that the entity represented by each node can be conveniently loaded into the appropriate data store.
 - Creates an instance of a data model according to the generators associated with each node, and the constraints associated with each edge, via data model realization.
-- Generates HTML/JS/CSS visualizations of both the data model specified by the user, as well as realizations of that data model created by the retrocheck.graph library.
+- Generates HTML/JS/CSS visualizations of the data model specified by the user, as well as of realizations of that data model created by the retrocheck.graph library.

 ## Data Model as Graph

 A graph is a collection of nodes, edges, and smaller graphs.
-Formally, a `Graph<N, E>` is a collection of `N extends NodeShape`, `E extends EdgeShape`, and `Subgraph<N, E>`.
+Formally, a `Graph` is a collection of `Node<?>`s, `Edge<?, ?>`s, and `Subgraph`s.

 Generators are implemented by the user (or by `DefaultGenerator`) as classes which extend the `Generator` interface.